Panhwar-hub/Deep_Learning_Based_Voice_Authentication/README.md.txt

 # Audio Classification Project

-This project records audio, extracts features from the recorded audio, and classifies it using a pre-trained machine learning model (`my_model.h5`).
+This project records audio, extracts features from the recorded audio, and classifies it using a CNN deep learning model (`my_model.h5`).
 The classification model predicts whether the audio belongs to one of three categories: "other", "parvez", or "noise".
 The user interface is built using `Kivy` and `KivyMD`.

 ## Features